trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     push.
 For an example, see `Default configure with no packages enabled on input`_.

-.. _TriBITS prints all enables and disables to STDOUT:
+.. _TriBITS prints all enables and disables to stdout:

-21) **TriBITS prints all enables and disables to STDOUT**: TriBITS prints out (to ``cmake`` STDOUT) the initial set of enables/disables on input, prints a line whenever it sets (or overrides) an enable or disable, and prints out the final set of enables/disables.
-Therefore, the user just needs to grep the ``cmake`` STDOUT to find out why any particular SE package or TPL is enabled or disabled in the end.
+21) **TriBITS prints all enables and disables to stdout**: TriBITS prints out (to ``cmake`` stdout) the initial set of enables/disables on input, prints a line whenever it sets (or overrides) an enable or disable, and prints out the final set of enables/disables.
+Therefore, the user just needs to grep the ``cmake`` stdout to find out why any particular SE package or TPL is enabled or disabled in the end.
 In addition, will print out when tests/examples for a given SE package gets enabled and when support for optional SE packages and TPLs is enabled or not.
-A detailed description of this output is given in all of the below examples but in particular see `Explicit enable of a package and its tests`_.
+Examples of this output is given in all of the below examples but a detailed description of this output is given in `Explicit enable of a package and its tests`_.

 .. _TriBITS auto-enables/disables done using non-cache local variables: